 TRANSITION FROM STEAM - WHITBY, NORTH YORKSHIRE

-Attitudes change as we grow older and nostalgia becomes embedded in everyone's consciousness when we reflect back on life.
-Nowadays old photos of green-liveried dmus (with straw lining and 'speed whiskers') revive memories of family holidays to Scarborough on the Yorkshire coast during the late 1950s.
+Attitudes change as we grow older and nostalgia becomes embedded in everyone's consciousness.
+Nowadays our old photos of green-liveried dmus (with straw lining and 'speed whiskers') revive memories of family holidays to Scarborough on the Yorkshire coast during the late 1950s.
 The most enjoyable part of the week was taking a round-trip excursion by dmu to Whitby via Malton and Pickering, returning along the scenic coastal route via Robin Hood's Bay, which involved a 3-mile climb at 1 in 39 from Robin Hood's Bay to the summit at Ravenscar.

 (Above) The Yorkshire coastal town of Whitby lies deep in ex-North Eastern Railway territory.
 The new Metro-Cammell dmus arrived in 1958, but despite the increase in passengers and improved economies, out of the four routes that converged on the town only the Esk Valley line now survives.
 The Whitby-Loftus line was closed in 1958, followed seven years later by the withdrawal of the scenic coastal route to Scarborough and the line to York via Pickering.
 In this view, Whitby Town station is host to three generations of motive power, the oldest being the Thompson Class 'L1' 2-6-4T No 67754, one of 99 engines Nos 67701-67800 introduced to traffic from 1945 to 1950.
 In the centre, a Swindon-built 'BR3' mixed traffic 2-6-0 No 77012 awaits departure with a branch goods train for York, and on the left a Metro-Cammell dmu forms a Whitby-Middlesborough service via the Esk Valley.
 Photo © K Hoole collection